singnet/dev-portal/docs/ai-consumers/marketplace-service_invocation.md

 ![marketplace](/assets/img/dapp/free_call_feature.png)

-Once your freecalls are exhausted , you will need to pay for any new calls to the service. for this you need need a wallet, some ethers in your wallet , some AGI in your wallet
+Once your freecalls are exhausted , you will need to pay for any new calls to the service. for this you need need a wallet, some ethers in your wallet , some AGIX in your wallet

 ***You can either pay through Metamask or through a General wallet(paypal)***